Shivansps/pof_aligner/README.md

 POF data alignment for FS2 Open

 /********************************************************************/
-	POF ALIGNER v0.1 - Cipolla Salvador shivanuo@hotmail.com
-	  License?
-You can use it and do wharever you want.

 /********************************************************************/

 POF ALIGNER aligns the .pof files that Freespace 2 uses so they are